flutter/website/animations/hero-animations/index.md

 Hero animation code has the following structure:

 1. Define a starting Hero object, referred to as the _source hero_.
-The hero specifies its location, size, graphical representation (typically an image), and an identifying tag.
+The hero specifies its graphical representation (typically an image), and an identifying tag.
 1. Define an ending Hero object, referred to as the _destination hero_.
-   This hero also specifies its location, size, graphical representation, and the same tag as the source hero.
+   This hero also specifies its graphical representation, and the same tag as the source hero.
    It's <strong>essential that both hero objects are created with the same tag</strong>, typically an object that represents the underlying data.
 For best results, the heroes should have